marounmelhem/jekyll-now/_posts/2019-01-05-mongodb-vs-mysql.md

 **What we'll be talking about?**

 - What are the benefits of using MongoDB
-- How to setup MongoDB (we'll test with php)
+- How to setup MongoDB on Ubuntu 16.04 (using php)
 - MongoDB tools you should use
-- Let's talk about mySQL (we'll test with php)
+- Let's talk about mySQL
 - MongoDB vs mySQL (head to head comparison)
 - Live MongoDB vs mySQL performance, scalability, ease of use test using: Laravel framework with VueJS